Skip to content

 2. You write the reservation down in a spreadsheet or notebook.

-3. On check-in day, you take a photocopy of the ID and have them sign a paper.
+3. On check-in day, you ask for their ID and have them sign a paper.

 4. That night you log into SES.HOSPEDAJES and fill every field by hand.